• paulgb 2 years ago

 Your content is amazing and with some more polish I feel like it would really shine!
 (Some sentences not flowing quite right is a little confusing for me, reading the GAN deep dive)

-• Two_hands a year ago
+• Two_hands 2 years ago

 Hey, thanks for your feedback, I'm glad you're finding it interesting!